Accommodate Life Safety and Security Needs

 Increased concern about seismic risk has led to more stringent requirements that can negatively impact historic buildings.
 Un-reinforced masonry construction, common to many historic buildings and structures, is particularly susceptible to damage in seismic events.
 The challenge of seismic upgrades in historic buildings is to accommodate strengthening in ways that do not interfere with the building façade or the volume and features of significant public spaces.
 For these reasons the input of qualified structural engineers with knowledge of and experience in preservation of historic buildings is essential.
 (Refer also to WBDG Seismic Design Principles).
 Wherever possible:

 Seismic upgrades in rehabilitated pier building are not readily apparent, but are code compliant.
 San Francisco, California.
+(Photos courtesy of the National Park Service)

 Coordinate proposed seismic upgrades with other structural improvements such as strengthening of buildings to prevent progressive collapse as part of anti-terrorism force protection measures.
 (Refer also to WBDG Historic—Update Systems Appropriately, Structural section); and Preservation Brief 41: The Seismic Retrofit of Historic Buildings: Keeping Preservation in the Forefront by David W. Look, AIA, Terry Wong, PE, and Sylvia Rose Augustus.
 National Park Service.